Intersubjective Inquiry

 Sam Wineburg.
 Historical Thinking and Other Unnatural Acts.
 Temple University Press, 2001.
 The demonstration that historical thinking is a specialized skill rather than a natural ability, requiring the disciplined acts of sourcing, contextualization, corroboration, contingency, and causation that untrained narrators reliably omit.

 The Federal Writers' Project.
 1935 to 1943.
 The institutional ancestor of American oral history, whose interviewer protocols and life-history methodology established the tradition Sondage extends.
-The Project's Slave Narrative Collection remains a touchstone for what sustained, structured interviewing of ordinary lives can produce.
+The Project's Slave Narrative Collection remains a touchstone for what sustained, structured inquiry into ordinary lives can produce.

 Zora Neale Hurston.
 Mules and Men.
 J. B. Lippincott, 1935.
-The anthropologist and writer's foundational ethnographic work on Black Southern oral tradition, demonstrating what scholarly attention to vernacular voice can preserve.
+The foundational ethnographic work on Black Southern oral tradition, demonstrating what scholarly attention to vernacular voice can preserve.

 Studs Terkel.
 Working, People Talk About What They Do All Day and How They Feel About What They Do.
 Pantheon, 1974.
 The most widely recognized public form of the American oral interview, an ancestor and a methodological contrast.